DANIEL JAMES SHIGO (pronounced SHY-GO) is an accomplished voice teacher, professional bass-baritone, scholar, and author living in New York City.

-His principle vocal studies were conducted with the incomparable Margaret Harshaw at Westminster Choir College, where he pursued a graduate degree in vocal pedagogy and performance—an association that lasted nearly a decade and changed the course of his life.
+His principle vocal studies were conducted with Margaret Harshaw at Westminster Choir College, where he pursued a graduate degree in vocal pedagogy and performance—an association that lasted nearly a decade and changed the course of his life.

-Daniel made his solo debut in Faure's Requiem with the Festival die Due Mondi in Spoleto, Italy, before becoming a member of the New York City Opera, where he appeared for twenty-three seasons in forty-five roles, seventy operas, operettas and musicals.
+Daniel made his solo debut in Faure's Requiem with the Festival die Due Mondi in Spoleto, Italy, before becoming a member of the New York City Opera; where he appeared for twenty-three seasons in forty-five roles, seventy operas, operettas and musicals.
 He has also appeared in many productions with the Metropolitan Opera, in recital and concert, and in a rare staging of Kurt Weill's Lady in the Dark at City Center Encores!

 Extensive experience as soloist and ensemble member in both classical and musical theater genres gives Daniel a unique perspective; the knowledge and skill he brings to students is not second-hand speculation, but that of a seasoned artist with more than twenty-five years experience onstage and in the voice studio.